Procedure: Succession planning

 Step 1: Identifying key positions

-- Identify key positions - identify the specific positions in each area of the organisation where planned replacement action is essential.
+- Identify the specific positions in each area of the College/Division where planned replacement action is essential.
 It is not normally intended that this process maps potential replacements for every position.

 - Obtain general background on the present incumbent of each key position and complete the profile template at Succession Planning Position Profile.

-- Assess the likelihood, and possible timing, of the need to fill the position due to possible departure of the present occupant.
-A guide to identifying the likelihood that key staff may leave can include the amount of time an incumbent has been in their position; their age as a guide to possible retirement intentions; and any other information that may be provided through discussions with staff during their Statement of Expectations review meetings.
+- Assess the likelihood, and possible timing, of the need to fill the position due to possible departure of the present incumbent.
+A guide to identifying the likelihood that key staff may leave can include the amount of time an incumbent has been in their position; their age in relation to possible retirement intentions; and any other information that may be provided by staff during their Career and Performance Development discussions.

 Step 2: Identifying potential successors